ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The binary was compiled in Release mode using GCC with the LLD linker:
 `cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ -DCMAKE_LINKER=/usr/bin/lld ..`

-TODO: rerun the benchmark at git commit a5e4bf705f003cb3b0477c068966a633a15fb378 (since I did the refactor afterwards)

 ## Results